amarangunic/amarangunic.github.io/index.md

 <embed type="text/html" src="img/upv.html" width="600" height="600">

 #### Pontificia Universidad Católica of Chile
-The Pontifical Catholic University of Chile consists of five campuses.
-Among them is the San Joaquin campus, where the Department of History and Geography is located.
-The university offers a master's degree in Geography and Geomatics.
-It is located in Santiago, Chile, and has large green areas and many services for students.
+The Pontifical Catholic University of Chile has five campuses, one of which is the San Joaquín campus, home to the Department of History and Geography.
+Located in Santiago, the campus offers a master’s program in Geography and Geomatics—one of which I completed there.
+It features extensive green areas and a wide range of student services.
 The campus area is shown below.
 <embed type="text/html" src="img/PUC.html" width="600" height="600">

 ### Projects: